Artists' Views on Robotics Involvement in Painting Productions: Results

 \textbf{Co-presence and human exchange} emerged as a key aspect of H-H collaboration.
 Participants emphasized the value of communication with their human partner, which facilitated mutual understanding and fostered a sense of intimacy.
 As A8 explained, \textit{``With A7, it was more personal because as we painted, we talked and we got to know each other.
 So it was a more friendly environment, whereas with the robot, it's kind of sterile.''} Similarly, A2 recalled, \textit{``What I most remember and enjoy is getting to know him [referring to A4] through the painting process.''} Even when stylistic differences emerged, they were negotiated through human sensitivity and mutual respect, A5: \textit{``It was an adjustment.
 It was fun.
 I felt like I had to...
 I wanted to... respect the other artist. [...]
 We were both careful about that, but we had very different styles.''}.

 In contrast, \textbf{anticipation and strategy with the robot} were central to the H-R interaction.
 Participants described the need to observe the robot and anticipate its behavior.
 As A8 noted, \textit{``I observed it first and tried to pick up some rhythms from it. [...]
-I was trying to anticipate what it was gonna do.''} Some participants articulated deeper \textbf{reflective dimensions}, especially with the robot.
-Unlike the H-H interactions, collaborating with the robot was seen as prompting for more introspection.
-As A2 observed, \textit{``With the robot, I was thinking a lot before interacting with it.''}.
+I was trying to anticipate what it was gonna do.''}

+Some participants articulated more \textbf{reflective and anticipatory modes} {of engagement during the human–robot collaboration.
+Rather than reacting spontaneously to another person’s gestures, artists described pausing to observe the robot’s behavior, thinking ahead about how its next action would be, and adjusting their own interventions accordingly.
+This form of reflection was less socially oriented and more self-directed, involving prediction about when and how to intervene on the canvas.
+As A2 noted, \textit{“With the robot, I was thinking a lot before interacting with it,”} highlighting a shift from interpersonal coordination toward a more introspective and deliberative creative process.
 Finally, participants frequently referred to \textbf{creative freedom and negotiation} when comparing the two experiences.
 Some participants felt freer working with the robot, as they did not have to manage interpersonal dynamics or consider the potentially conflicting perspectives of another human artist.
 This made the interaction feel less intimidating and more personally expressive.
-The robot was sometimes described as a \textbf{neutral tool that encouraged creativity}, as A1 mentioned: \textit{``With the robot, it was more like you having a robotic assistant doing things that also pushed your creativity a bit.''} .
-For others, this lack of negotiation opened space for full control over the creative process.
-A5, for example, : \textit{``Maybe I felt freer to be completely in control, because the robot was making random marks, so it was going to be up to me to make the work interesting.
+The robot was sometimes described as a \textbf{neutral tool that encouraged creativity}, as A1 mentioned: \textit{``With the robot, it was more like you having a robotic assistant doing things that also pushed your creativity a bit.''} For others, this lack of negotiation opened space for full control over the creative process.
+A5, for example: \textit{``Maybe I felt freer to be completely in control, because the robot was making random marks, so it was going to be up to me to make the work interesting.
 Whereas with the other artist, we were both trying to show mutual respect and not dominate one another, so maybe that inhibited the creativity a little bit.''}.
-It is interesting to note in this quote A5 perceived the robot as doing ``random marks'' on canvas, when in fact, the robot was following its own artistic framework.
+Although the robot’s strokes were generated according to a predefined artistic framework, this structure was not directly legible to A5 during the interaction.
+From the artist’s perspective, the robot’s gestures often appeared unscripted.
+As a result, these marks were interpreted as “random,” not because they were unstructured, but because the rationale guiding the robot’s actions remained inaccessible within the interaction.